lukerabbitte/td_corpus_generator/README.md

 - File size `x-large` generated based on `limit10000`
 - File size `large` generated based on `limit3000`
 - File size `medium` generated based on `limit1000`
 - File size `small` trimmed medium to first thousand lines in txt file.
 This has 732575 characters.
+We normalise to 730000.

-- We produce `formal-articles.txt` to have a similar character count of 744033.
+- We produce `formal-articles.txt` to have a similar character count of 744033, but we normalise to 730000.
-- We produce `social-articles.txt` to have a similar character count of
+- We produce `social-comments.txt` using Selenium to dynamically load comment section.
+It has 2298241, but we normalise to 730000.

+- This gives us 3 corpora of virtually equal size.